-Georgia Cerebral Palsy Resources
+Georgia Cerebral Palsy and Birth Injury Resources

 Call 1-855-833-3707 and Speak With a Cerebral Palsy Birth Injury Lawyer Today.

 Cerebral palsy is a neurological disorder caused by injury or malformation of a child’s brain, usually resulting from a birth injury.
 Cerebral palsy usually manifests itself in difficulty with muscle control, coordination, movement, and even speech.
-While cerebral palsy cannot be “cured,” there are several treatment options geared toward managing or diminishing the physical limitations associated with CP.
+While cerebral palsy cannot be “cured,” there are several treatment options geared toward managing or diminishing the physical limitations associated with cerebral palsy.

 Georgia Cerebral Palsy Legal Help

-Raising a child with cerebral palsy can place an enormous amount of financial strain on any family, but if your child’s injuries were the result of medical malpractice, your family may be owed compensation.
+Raising a child with cerebral palsy can place an enormous amount of financial strain on any family, but if your child’s birth injuries were the result of medical malpractice, your family may be owed compensation.

-Common Causes of Cerebral Palsy
+Common Causes of Cerebral Palsy Resulting From Birth Injury

 While cerebral palsy is caused by damage to the developing brain, there are many underlying reasons why such brain damage may have occurred, including:

-- Oxygen Deprivation — A child requires a steady supply of oxygen in the moments leading up to its birth.
+• Oxygen Deprivation — A child requires a steady supply of oxygen in the moments leading up to its birth.
 If this is interfered with by way of a uterine rupture, preeclampsia, placental abruption, a nuchal chord, or asphyxiation, brain cell death follows shortly after.

-- Trauma to a Child’s Head — Head trauma caused by the forceful or unnecessary use of vacuum extraction or delivery forceps can lead to bleeding within the brain cavity, resulting in the death of brain cells associated with movement and coordination.
+• Trauma to a Child’s Head — Head trauma caused by the forceful or unnecessary use of vacuum extraction or delivery forceps can lead to bleeding within the brain cavity, resulting in the death of brain cells associated with movement and coordination.

-- Failure to Treat Hyperbilirubinemia — Failing to treat newborn children showing signs of mild jaundice can lead to the development of kernicterus, which often results in brain damage leading to cerebral palsy.
+• Failure to Treat Hyperbilirubinemia — Failing to treat newborn children showing signs of mild jaundice can lead to the development of kernicterus, which often results in brain damage leading to cerebral palsy.

-Many cases of cerebral palsy in Georgia could have been prevented if doctors had taken adequate precautions.
-This includes determining the size and position of the child, determining whether or not to perform a C-section, monitoring the heartbeats of both the mother and child, as well as accurately interpreting lab results to catch known risk factors to the mother before it leads to a life-threatening situation.
+Many cases of cerebral palsy birth injuries in Georgia could have been prevented if doctors had taken adequate precautions.
+This includes determining the size and position of the child, determining whether or not to perform a C-section, monitoring the heartbeats of both the mother and child, as well as accurately interpreting lab results to catch known risk factors in the mother before it leads to a life-threatening situation.

 Cerebral Palsy Can Be a Costly Condition